iechor/docs/content/desktop/extensions-sdk/architecture/metadata.md

 ### Host section

-The `host` section defines executables that Docker Desktop copies on the host.
+The `host` section defines executables that iEchor Desktop copies on the host.

 ```json
   "host": {